-The CTP is an outgrowth of the NRCA Conservation Ambassador Program (CAP), now in its fifth year of educating high school students on conservation science and pairing them with local conservation organizations to conduct local projects.
-In a nutshell, the CTP is designed to be a “mini-CAP,” extending our reach to more students and local partners, and jump-starting additional local conservation projects.
+CTP is a new program formed under the partnership of faculty from UConn's Department of Natural Resources & the Environment, Center for Land Use Education & Research (CLEAR), and Neag School of Education.
+CTP is an outgrowth of the NRCA Conservation Ambassador Program (CAP), now in its 6th year of training high school students in natural resources science and pairing them with local conservation organizations to conduct community projects.
+In a nutshell, CTP is designed to be a “mini-CAP,” extending our reach to more students and local partners, and jump-starting additional local conservation projects.

 NRCA’s Conservation Training Partnerships (CTP) program is an outgrowth of the NRCA’s Conservation Ambassador Program (CAP)—a program with six years of training high school students in natural resources science and pairing them with local conservation organizations to conduct projects that directly benefit communities and advance conservation strategies statewide.
 In a nutshell, NRCA’s CTP is designed to be a “mini-CAP,” with a 2-day conservation and geospatial technology workshop for high school students and adult conservation volunteers, followed by a local conservation project conducted by each teen and adult team.
 This model allows us to extend our reach not only to more students but also to more local partners, jump-starting additional conservation projects.